linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # Future Value of an Ordinary Annuity When Payments Occur More than Once per Year

 We can easily generalize the future value of an ordinary annuity formula to handle situations in which payments are made more than one time per year.
-For example, instead of assuming that an investor receives and then invests  $10,000 per year for 5 years, starting 1 year from now, suppose that the investor receives$ 5,000 every 6 months for 5 years, starting 6 months from now.
+For example, instead of assuming that an investor receives and then invests  \$10,000 per year for 5 years, starting 1 year from now, suppose that the investor receives\$ 5,000 every 6 months for 5 years, starting 6 months from now.

 The general formula for the future value of an ordinary annuity when payments occur  $m$  times per year is